- What is an anterior hip replacement?

 An anterior hip replacement is a total hip replacement performed through a special approach that utilizes a muscle interval in the front of the hip (anterior) and allows access to the joint without violating any muscles.
 This approach has been known for many years, but more recently has become utilized for total hip replacement surgery.

 The main advantage of the anterior approach is that the early rehabilitation is faster.
 You can get out of bed faster and usually feel more comfortable with the hip.
 That does not necessarily mean that you are going to walk further than patients with a posterior approach.
 However, the handling of the leg is usually less inhibited.
 In addition, patients with an anterior approach do not need to follow standard hip precautions.
 That means with some minor restrictions, patients after an anterior approach can sit on regular chairs, they can drive a car once they are comfortable and they do not need to use a pillow between their legs at night when sleeping.
-Therefore, the anterior approach is often an interesting alternative for patients that need to return to work early, have a job that involves commuting by car or patients that value the independence of not needing to follow the precautions.
-Although recent published dislocation rates between the anterior and posterior approach do not vary we are more comfortable to let our patients engage in Yoga, ballet or activities that require more extreme motions of the hip.
-Since none of the main stabilizing muscles is released during the surgery these hips do feel more stable early on.
+Although recent published dislocation rates between the anterior and posterior approach do not show a difference we have clearly seen a lower dislocation rate after anterior approach total hip replacement.
+Since starting anterior surgery in 2012 we have not seen a dislocation that required closed reduction and we are more comfortable to let our patients engage in Yoga, ballet or activities that require more extreme motions of the hip.
+Since none of the main stabilizing muscles are released during the surgery these hips are more stable early on.

 The main disadvantages of an anterior approach are the following: